20centcroak/github-cheatsheet/cheatsheet.md

 Date:   Fri Mar 8 18:51:03 2019 +0100
     my first commit message

 git log delivers information about the commit history.
-Here we can see the commit number (SHA-1), *HEAD* is a symbolic reference pointing on the last commit. *Master* is here the symbolic branch label pointing on the last commit.
+Here we can see the commit number (SHA-1). *HEAD* is is pointing on the branch label *Master*. *Master* is here the symbolic branch label pointing on the last commit of this branch.
 It is also possible to get a short log history on oneline with the branch graph:

     git log --oneline